Connecticut Mortgage Correspondent Lender Surety Bond

 - Provide the name of the Resident Agent.

 - Complete the Work Experience Form.

 - Provide a balance sheet dated within the past 12 months of the date of the license application.
 The balance sheet must reflect a tangible net worth of at least $50,000.

-- Provide Formation Documentation such as a Corporate Charter or Articles of Incorporation, Partnership Agreement, or Articles of Organization and Operating Agreement if applicable.
+- Provide copies of business formation such as a Corporate Charter or Articles of Incorporation, Articles of Organization and Operating Agreement or Partnership Agreement, if applicable.

-- If applicant answers "Yes" to any of the Disclosure Questions, provide complete details and any applicable documents.
+- If applicant answered "Yes" to any of the Disclosure Questions, provide complete details and any applicable supporting documentation.

-- A minimum $100,000 surety bond is requirement.
+- Obtain a minimum $100,000 surety bond.
 The surety bond covers the main office and an addendum to the bond (a rider) will be required for any branch offices.
-The name of the principal (applicant) must match exactly as the full legal name of on that will be listed on the surety bond.
+The name of the applicant must match exactly the full legal name of on that will be listed on the surety bond.

 Connecticut mortgage correspondent lender licenses must be renewed by December 31 of each year.